Trend Innovations Holding Inc. - GuruFocus.com

-VILNIUS, LITHUANIA / ACCESSWIRE / August 10, 2022 / Trend Innovations Holding Inc. (OTCQB:TREN), is a company specializing in innovative technologies using artificial intelligence.
+VILNIUS, LITHUANIA / ACCESSWIRE / August 17, 2022 / Trend Innovations Holding Inc. (OTCQB:TREN) is a company specializing in innovative technologies using artificial intelligence.
 Thy News application is one of the key projects of the company.

-Thy News is a mobile application with convenient control and the ability to choose the topics of interest.
-The user is presented with a wide range of news sources to which you can subscribe and group them.
-For example, if a user is only interested in technology and sports, he can only access their content without being distracted by other news.
-Each news is accompanied by the time of the publication and the source of the information.
-One of the goals is not to load the user's content with predefined sites without the possibility of choice.
+Thy News is a mobile application with convenient control and the ability to read news on topics of interest.
+The search database of the news service collected news from various information resources.
+The user is not limited to preset sources, but is offered various ways to personalize the service.

-The application contains a large list of supported RSS services, so that users receive relevant news from different spheres, even those who work in narrow topics.
-A team working on the development of the application studies and constantly monitors global trends in news consumption.
-In the field of mobile aggregators, the news section with articles from the world of blockchain and digital currencies is gaining increasing popularity.
+Trend Innovations Holding Inc. team plans to create a new service "Podcasts" in its news aggregator.

 About Trend Innovations Holding Inc.